mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 Instead, I gained breadth and depth in JavaScript.
 I already knew Vue, but this year I learned [Gridsome](https://gridsome.org/), a Vue-based static site generator.
 I used it to build [my TinyPilot sales site](https://tinypilotkvm.com) and [rewrite Is It Keto](https://whatgotdone.com/michael/2020-04-17).

 I also learned to use plain JavaScript more effectively.
 TinyPilot's web app [is pure JavaScript](https://github.com/mtlynch/tinypilot/tree/bf07bfe72941457cf068ca0a44c6b0d62dd9ef05/app/static/js) with no build or compilation steps.
-It's astonishing how much complexity that eliminates.
+It's astonishing how much complexity you save by skipping the popular JavaScript frameworks and toolchains.

 ## Goals for year four

 ### Grow TinyPilot to $600k in annual revenue

-Okay, as crazy as it sounds to go from a goal of $20k to $600k, I think this is achievable.
-TinyPilot earned over $40k in January, so I'd have to grow an average of 4% per month to reach a $600k annual total.
+Okay, as crazy as it sounds to go from a goal of $20k/year to $600k/year, I think this is achievable.

+TinyPilot earned $42k last month, so I'd have to average 3% growth each month for the rest of the year to gross $600k.

 ### Publish six blog posts and one book

 Ever since I began working for myself, I've distantly fantasized about self-publishing a book.
-This year, I'm finally going to do it.
+This year, I'm finally doing it.

-The book will teach software developers practical ways to improve their writing.
+The book will teach software engineers practical ways to improve their writing.
 The tentative title is [*Refactoring English: Effective Writing for Software Developers*](https://refactoringenglish.com).

 ### Automate TinyPilot management

 My girlfriend works with me part-time on TinyPilot, managing inventory and packing orders.
 We enjoy working together, but it's a fragile system that scales poorly.
-If either of us can't work for a few days, we quickly accumulate a massive backlog.
+If either of is unavailable for a few days, we quickly accumulate a massive backlog.

-I'd like to systematize and outsource enough of our processes that we can take a two-week vacation and let the business run on its own.
+I'd like to systematize and outsource enough of our processes that we can take a two-week vacation without everything grinding to a halt.

 ## Closing thoughts

 Before I quit my job, I was constantly reading books and listening to podcasts about startups.
-The part that felt most exhilerating to me were the infinite possibilites.
+The part that felt most exhilerating to me were the boundlessness of possibility.

 When you run your own business, you can do *anything*.
-You can focus on the product, marketing, sales, or a dozen other things.
-And within those categories, there are infinite subcategories: which part of your product do you focus on?
-What type of marketing will work best?

-Like many software developers, I enjoy systems and experiments.
-I loved the idea of having these tools at my disposal: marketing, , and putting them together to earn money.

-With any fantasy, you figure it's never going to be as fun as you expect.
-For me, running a successful business actually is as exciting as I imagined.
+With a month of available time and $10k of capital, there millions of ways to grow your business.
+You can add a new feature, try a new marketing strategy, or hire a new salesperson.
+You can make up a totally new technique that nobody in your industry has ever tried before.

+Throughout my career, I was always on some predefined career ladder.
+To progress, I had to prove that I met some arbitrary criteria that bore only a faint resemblance to my actual job.
+If my manager asked me to add some feature, I couldn't say, "No, I think we need a better marketing strategy, so I'm going to do that instead."
+But with my own business, I say stuff like that all the time!
+(Though now, the manager and the employee are both me.)

+Now that one of my businesses is finally succeeding, there's more revenue, which means more possibilities.
+It's just as fun as I hoped.
 Stressful, but fun.

-Once again, I feel incredibly fortunate to be working for myself, and I hope I can continue for as long as possible.
+Once again, I feel incredibly fortunate to be working for myself, and I hope I can continue doing it for as long as possible.

 ---